kylejschultz/llamabot/README.md

 # Llama Bot

 Llama Bot is a Discord bot that generates text based on user input using an Ollama LLM instance.
-I'm testing a variety of models, and this is mostly being used as an interface to interact with my lab instance..
+I'm testing a variety of models, and this is mostly being used as an interface to interact with my lab instance and to learn how to better interact with LLMs using LangChain.

 ## Installation
 ### Requirements